Jean's Bible Study Topics of the New Testament

 Mk 7,1-13

-· (173k) Works of the devil Ø The religion of witchcraft Ø Man’s Religion Ø Deeds that are not initiated by God Ø Traditions of men -- A good definition of the term "religion" (which has a negative connotation) is: Deeds that are not initiated by God.
-Therefore, according to this definition, anything we do in the name of God that is not initiated by the Holy Spirit is considered by God to be dead religion.
-Since God has given us the Holy Spirit to communicate with us about His will, we should know what His will is and be doing it, instead of the mindless activities that are handed down to us from generation to generation by uninspired men.
+(173k) Works of the devil >> The religion of witchcraft >> Man’s Religion >> Deeds that are not initiated by God >> Traditions of men -- A definition of "Religion" is: Deeds that are not initiated by God though intended to honor Him.
+According to this definition, anything we do in the name of God that is not initiated by the Holy Spirit is considered dead religion.
+Since God has given us the Holy Spirit to communicate with us about His will, we should know His will and be doing it, instead of the mindless activities that are handed down to us from generation to generation by uninspired men.

-· (177d) Works of the devil Ø The religion of witchcraft Ø False doctrine Ø Doctrines of the precepts of men -- How can someone make their own religion?
-Most false religions slowly evolve, so that there is no one particular time or person responsible for their contrivances.
-That however does not excuse those who believe in them; they should know better.
+(177d) Works of the devil >> The religion of witchcraft >> False doctrine >> Doctrines of the precepts of men -- How can someone make their own religion?
+Most false religions slowly evolve, so there is no one particular time or person responsible for their contrivances.
+That, however, does not excuse those who believe in them; they should know better.
 False doctrines within cults often financially benefit those who are in charge of them.
-This is not a coincidence, but a hint that helps to answer how and why these doctrines form, and who is in control of them.
-In other words, false teachings are not innocent misinterpretations of Scripture, but well thought out schemes to coerce people to give them their money.
+This is not a coincidence but a hint that explains why these doctrines form, and who is in control of them.
+False teachings are not innocent misinterpretations of Scripture, but strategically devised schemes to coerce people to give their money to the clergy.
 If that seems hard to believe, look at verses 9-13 a little closer.

-· (178k) Works of the devil Ø The religion of witchcraft Ø Hypocrisy Ø Jesus rebukes the Pharisees for accusing Him of Sin
+(178k) Works of the devil >> The religion of witchcraft >> Hypocrisy >> Jesus rebukes the Pharisees for accusing Him of Sin

 Mk 7-1

-· (65g) Paradox Ø Anomalies Ø Satan unites the world for the cause of persecution
+(65g) Paradox >> Anomalies >> Satan unites the world for the cause of persecution

 Mk 7-4

-· (159d) Works of the devil Ø Essential characteristics Ø Counterfeit godliness Ø Counterfeit righteousness -- It is a good idea to wash your hands frequently; they say it is the best thing you can do to keep from catching a cold, but it is obviously no way to find favor with God.
+(159d) Works of the devil >> Essential characteristics >> Counterfeit godliness >> Counterfeit righteousness -- It is good to wash your hands frequently, but it is obviously no way to find favor with God.
 The Pharisees were externally minded, paying little attention if any to the contents of their hearts.
-They were very self-righteous, and highly judgmental, until it came to themselves, then they were quick to forgive.
-Jesus saw grime on the Pharisees' hands, not from dirt, but from sin.
+They were highly judgmental, until it came to themselves; then they were quick to forgive.
+Jesus saw grime on the Pharisees, not from dirt, but from sin.
 He never confronted them until they confronted Him first, and then He gave them both barrels.
-He did not spare them; they were embezzling God's people in the name of God.
-There are a few people in our generation whose hands are free from dirt but are no less grimy, who make the Pharisees look like little girl scouts in all their wealth they exact from the naive of faith.
-They have their day now, but when it comes time to give an account of their works, I would not want to be standing next to them.
+He did not spare them, for they were embezzling the people in the name of God.

 Mk 7,6-13